zerodevgroup/zero-dev-os/docs/INSTALL.md

 In the Global tab:
   * Under "Appearance" change the "Unfocused terminal font brightnes" to 100% (the blinking cursor will be your indication of the focused terminal)
-  * Under "Terminal Titlebar" change the "Background" color from red to something a little less intense, say blue
+  * Under "Terminal Titlebar" change the "Background" color from red to Custom "1C1C1C"

 In the Profiles tab (default profile):
   * Select the "Global" tab and change "Font" to the font of your choice, like "Monospace Regular 13"